albirrkarim/react-speech-highlight-demo/MAKE_BACKEND.md

 This package is integrate with open ai API completions API (optional) to solve [issue](PROBLEMS.md#6-wrong-read-number).

-So we must have backend server that provide bridge api call to the open ai.
+So we must have backend server that provide proxy api call to the open ai.

 ![Open AI API](/img/chat_gpt_api.png)